IcecreamForBreakfast/read-it-now/DEPLOYMENT.md

 - If you see code instead of the website: The vercel.json has been fixed to serve the frontend properly

 ## Common Issues Fixed
 - **Frontend not loading**: Updated vercel.json to serve from correct dist/public directory
 - **Build configuration**: Configured proper build command and output directory for Vercel
+- **Build timeouts**: Simplified build process to use `vite build` instead of full npm build
+- **Large icon bundles**: Optimized for faster Vercel builds by using only frontend build

+## Build Process
+- Vercel runs `vite build` to create the frontend
+- Frontend assets are served from `dist/public`
+- Backend API runs as serverless functions from `server/index.ts`
+- Environment variables are configured in Vercel dashboard